-When this has been done, an individual who fails to qualify for a benefit because he or she failed to choose appropriately "has no complaint" about not having that benefit.
-Such an individual has no complaint against these institutions simply because they have done enough to make the benefit available.
+An individual who fails to qualify for a benefit because he or she failed to choose appropriately under sufficiently good conditions may thus "have no complaint" about not having that benefit.
+Such an individual has no complaint against the institutions that provide this benefit simply because they have done enough to make the benefit available.
 But this is true only when the conditions under which the person made the choice were sufficiently good.

-I believe that the idea behind Rawls reference to "willingness" should be understood in this way.
-When Rawls writes that "those who are at the same level of talent and ability, and have the same willingness to use them, should have the same prospects of success regardless of their initial place in the social system" this implies that, in some cases, the fact that some people were not "willing" to develop their talents means that they have no complaint about their lack of success in attaining desirable positions.
+I believe that the idea behind Rawls's reference to "willingness" should be understood in this way.
+When Rawls writes that "those who are at the same level of talent and ability, and have the same willingness to use them, should have the same prospects of success regardless of their initial place in the social system," this implies that, in some cases, the fact that some people were not "willing" to develop their talents means that they have no complaint about their lack of success in attaining desirable positions.
 But this is so only if (and because) the conditions under which they chose not to develop their talents were sufficiently good.
-So in such a case this (partial) justification for the fact that some have less than they would have liked is not a claim about their moral character that they have not put forth the effort that would make them deserve reward.19 It is rather a claim about what others, including basic social institutions, have done for these people: because others have done enough to put them in good conditions for making the choice they therefore have no complaint.20
+So in such a case this (partial) justification for the fact that some have less than they would have liked is not a claim about their moral character that they have not put forth the effort that would make them deserve reward.
+19 It is rather a claim about what others. including basic social institutions, have done for these people: because others have done enough to put them in good conditions for making the choice they therefore have no complaint.